|Last Quarterly Update:||3/27/2017|

 Companies in this industry make snack foods such as nuts, chips, and popcorn, as well as peanut butter.
 Major companies include Frito-Lay, Mondelez International, Snyder's-Lance, and Utz Quality Foods (all based in the US), as well as Calbee Foods (Japan); Nongshim (South Korea); and United Biscuits (UK).

-The US snack foods manufacturing industry includes about 500 companies with combined annual revenue of about $35 billion.
+The US snack foods manufacturing industry includes about 650 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $35 billion.

 The industry does not include makers of cookies and candy, which are covered in separate industry profiles.